Essential leadership Skills: Decision-making ·

 The biggest problems in decision-making occur when people let their personal feelings to take over and ignore the facts: Either the situation is not analysed correctly, and essential facts are missing, or the decision maker just ignores the facts, and proceeds to decide based on his own feelings despite the facts.
 Both cases will end up with a decision that is most likely not optimal, and can in fact be catastrophic.
 To avoid these problems, most effective decision makers have a framework that guides their work and ensures that they consider all the essential things.

 To become an effective decision maker, you need to have a framework for decision-making.
-Here is a basic one that is proven to work in most situations.
+Here is a basic decision-making process that is proven to work in most situations.
+It is important to understand that the decision-making skill is in the end just an ability to use a solid decision-making process or framework to effectively analyse all the available options and then choose the best one of them.

 - Identify that there is a decision to make: Be clear what you are exactly deciding, and what is the goal of the decision.